 Valencia coach Unai Emery believes that his squad can rise to new heights with a victory over Barcelona on Wednesday in La Liga.

-Coming off a 1-0 win over Sporting Gijon at the weekend, the 39-year-old coach will be hoping his squad can maintain their position at the top of the table when they welcome the defending league champions.
+Coming off a 1-0 win over Sporting Gijon at the weekend, the 39 year-old coach will be hoping his squad can maintain their position at the top of La Liga table when they welcome the defending league champions.

 "The first thing that we should do is believe.
 The second thing is being able to win," Emery said, according to the official club website.

 "We are approaching this game with a winning mentality, but we are also capable of putting it into practise.
-We can do it, we have belief in ourselves and this is our opportunity to shine."
+We can do it, we have belief in ourselves and this is our opportunity to shine," he added.

 Valencia will have to contend with an in-form Barcelona, who came back from two draws in a row to defeat Osasuna 8-0 last Saturday.

 "Every game is a challenge.
-Our challenge is two-fold, because of what it means to beat Barcelona and the fact that it would keep us top of the league if Betis drop points," Emery added.
+Our challenge is two-fold, because of what it means to beat Barcelona and the fact that it would keep us top of the league if Betis drop points."

 While taking time to heap praise on Barcelona star Lionel Messi and coach Pep Guardiola, Emery was adamant that weaknesses could be found and exploited.

 "Messi is the best player in the world and Barcelona are the best team in the world," he said.